-Take a look at these six approaches you can incorporate into your day, that offer a wide range of benefits for students — from decreased stress to improved focus to an increased sense of mindfulness.
-And be sure to check out some of the resources from TpT Teacher-Authors to help you implement these ideas in your own school or classroom.
+Take a look at these six strategies for reducing student stress and managing student anxiety that you can incorporate into your day.
+These strategies offer a wide range of benefits for students — from decreased stress levels to improved focus to an increased sense of mindfulness.

-Looking to bring a yoga practice your classroom?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Looking to bring a yoga practice to your classroom?
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-Meditation can happen away from desks, too.
-Here’s a suggestion from Teacher-Author Pathway 2 Success.
+Here’s another suggestion from Teacher-Author Pathway 2 Success.
 “Ask your students to find a spot on a rug or yoga mat and lie down.
 Have them close their eyes and just breathe in and out.
 Read a guided meditation to help kids visualize a soothing beach or a calm walk through the forest.
 Within a few minutes, kids will find themselves more calm and relaxed.”

-Calming corners are designated quiet areas of the classroom often equipped with soft furnishings and soothing materials to help a student de-escalate when angry or upset.
-A calming corner isn’t meant to be dull space where a student is banished to for a set number of minutes.
+Calming corners are a great way to help students manage stress, both in school and at home.
+Calming corners are designated quiet areas often equipped with soft furnishings and soothing materials to help a student de-escalate when angry or upset.
+A calming corner isn’t meant to be a dull space where a student is banished to for a set number of minutes.
 Just the opposite, in fact.
 It should feel soothing and inviting.

 Here’s some inspiration from music teacher and Teacher-Author SingToKids, as she describes what a calming corner looks like in her room: “I have a lovely mural painted in my room with a tree and birds around it.
 Under the tree, I have a small chair where my students can go when they are not ready to learn.
 It is not a time-out chair.
 It’s simply a place to go when a child is struggling to learn.
 Sometimes children go on their own and other times, I ask a child to go there.
 I have a small basket of items for students who need some type of physical release (e.g. squishy balls) and some items to help students calm down, such as small stuffed animals and sand timers.
 Most times, the student returns to the class on their own — and most do so within 3-5 minutes.
 If I have a child who was asked to go because of disruptive behavior, then I have them use a reflection sheet.”

-Brain breaks are great for transitions, raising or lowering the energy of the class, team-building, calming any tension in the classroom, filling the last few minutes before the bell, and more.
+Brain breaks are great for transitions, raising or lowering the energy of the class, team-building, calming any tension, filling the last few minutes of class, and more.
 They’re often movement-based but don’t necessarily have to be.
 Examples may include answering funny questions, singing silly songs, or pretending to be a certain animal.

 Interested in exploring self-esteem activities?
-Check out these resources and starter ideas from TpT Teacher-Authors.
+Check out these digital resources and starter ideas from TpT Teacher-Authors.

-Interested in reading more about these topics?
-Take a look at some blog posts from Teacher-Authors in the TpT community:
+Interested in adding stress-reducing strategies to your day?
+Take a look at some resources from Teacher-Authors in the TpT community.